Ovidijus Verbickas

-Ovidijus Verbickas (born 4 July 1993) is a Lithuanian professional footballer who plays as a midfielder for Lithuanian club Žalgiris and Lithuania national team.
+Ovidijus Verbickas (born 4 July 1993) is a Lithuanian professional footballer who plays as a midfielder for A Lyga club Žalgiris and Lithuania national team.

 History

 Since the summer of 2011, Verbickas played for the youth squad of Zenit, the first match for him was played in August 2011, coming on as a substitute in the game against FC Krasnodar.
 In total, Ovidijus played 58 matches for the Zenit youth team and scored 6 goals.
 In September 2012, he was included in to "Zenit" team at the 2012–13 UEFA Champions League.

 On 6 March 2014, he was loaned out to Lithuanian A Lyga vice-champions Atlantas.

 On 21 January 2020, he signed with Kazakhstan Premier League club FC Taraz.

 In January 2021, he joined Lithuanian club FK Žalgiris.